A sensory station for analyzing plant growth created in Cheboksary

 At the I.N.
 Ulyanov Chuvash State University, an intelligent sensory station was developed to monitor 20 agrophysical parameters and the phenotype of plants.
-This was reported by the press service of the university.
+This was reported by the university's press service.

-The station was tested on the Thomas pea variety and demonstrated its effectiveness.
+The station was tested on Thomas peas and demonstrated its effectiveness.
 Data on soil and weather conditions are collected using sensors and allow assessing the favorability of conditions for plant growth.

 The development contributes to the optimization of precision farming processes, reduces costs and increases yields.
 In addition, the system helps in the selection of new varieties.